digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/concepts/contingent-claims.rst

 two ways of creating an observation in the library:

 - :ref:`Observe <constr-contingentclaims-core-observation-observe-30391>` is the original Claims
   node described in the paper.
-It does not take a time paramter.
+It does not take a time parameter.
 Instead, you need to put a ``when`` node in front of it.
 For simple claims this is quite straightforward, but for more complex payoffs it can be difficult to correctly construct the claim.
 - :ref:`ObserveAt <constr-contingentclaims-core-observation-observeat-8418>` is similar, but it
   takes a time parameter in addition.
-This makes it significantly easier to use, especially for complex expressions involving several features (e.g. multiple fixign dates, fx adjusted notional, amortizing notional, etc).
+This makes it significantly easier to use, especially for complex expressions combining several features (e.g. multiple fixing dates, FX adjusted notional, amortizing notional, etc).
 It is also safer from a lifecycling point of view, since the time is explicitly specified for each observation node individually.
 We recommend always using this to specify observations.